AsteriskAmpersand/Ice-Experimental/README.md

 	- > While the damage on these attacks may have seemed reasonable per hit, the damage was too low relative to animation length for a Demon Mode attack.
 - Special Claw Attack:
 	- Claw Attack:
+		- Can be performed outside of Demon Mode, if Archdemon Mode is active.
+Consumes 20% Demon Gauge if used in this way.
-		- Can be performed after Left/Right Roundslash.
+		- Can be performed after Left/Right Roundslash (L2 on PS, LT on XB).
-		- Can be performed after Blade Dance.
+		- Can be performed after Blade Dance (L2 on PS, LT on XB).
-		- Can be performed after Demon Flurry.
+		- Can be performed after Demon Flurry (L2 on PS, LT on XB).
-		- > Known Issue: Evade Shot cannot be performed after Blade Dance or Demon Flurry.
-This will be corrected in a future update.
+		- > Using a directional input in addition to the input indicated above, will instead result in performing an Evade Shot.
 	- Spinning Rising Slash:
-		- MV increased to 25+25+25+25 (up from 23+23+23+23).
-		- Element and Status Modifier increased to 1.5x+1.5x+1.5x+1.5x (up from 1.0x+1.0x+1.0x+1.0x).
+		- Element and Status Modifier increased to 1.25x+1.25x+1.25x+1.25x (up from 1.0x+1.0x+1.0x+1.0x).
-	- > These changes allow Spinning Rising Slash to be used as a combo finisher, and makes up for losing its original purpose as a way to extend Monster clagger (which no longer exists in ICE).
+	- > These changes allow Spinning Rising Slash to be used as a combo finisher, and makes up for the loss of Monster Clagger in ICE.

 ### ──────────【 Hammer 】────────── ###